iterating/316.sba.spinandsip/readme.md

 ## Overview
 - The booking calendar is dynamically generated using DocumentFragment and cloneNode.
 Wicth DOM and DOM methods and event handling logic, the user can click and select dates on the calendar.
 - The selected dates are processed into a `selectedDates` array, which populates the dates section of the form.
 Users can select and deselect dates due to data handling logic and `array.splice`.
-- The calendar sizing is based on the ser's browser window size.
 - The form input fields are validated by regex on submission.
 - The booking data is stored as an object in a array on localstorage.
 Window size is stored for UX purposes.
 In the future it will be stored to database such as Supabase.
 - Practiced writing arrow functions